 Time Cost Minimization

-The system should allow finding time costs.
-It is not just a data tracking tool but a time tracking tool.
+The system should allow for finding time costs.
+It is not just a data-tracking tool but a time-tracking tool.

 Any business is a movement from status to status.
 The faster this movement - the more we can perform operations per day, week, or month.

 It is important to reduce this time interval between statuses.
 To reduce it, it must be fixed and measured.
-And then analyze and make a management decision.
+Then, analyze and make a management decision.

-The order processing system should allow fixing any time intervals when the state (status) of any object (order, warehouse request, project stage, etc.) changes.
+The order processing system should allow fixing any time intervals when any object's state (order, warehouse request, project stage, etc.) changes.
 Not a single ready-made boxed system can give this by default.
 This is your unique experience and way of dealing with time costs specific to your order processing business process.